browserengineering/book/book/embeds.md

 * Iframes introduce all the complexities of the web---rendering, event handling, navigation, security---into the browser's handling of embedded content.
-However, this complexity is justified, because they enable safely handling important cross-origin use cases, such as ads, video, and social media buttons.
+However, this complexity is justified, because they enable important cross-origin use cases like ads, video, and social media buttons.

-And as we hope you saw in this chapter, none of these features are too difficult to implement, though---as you'll see in the exercises below---implementing them well can require effort and attention to detail.
+And as we hope you saw in this chapter, none of these features are too difficult to implement, though---as you'll see in the exercises below---implementing them well requires a lot of attention to detail.

 Exercises
 =========